 Also included is purchase security insurance, extended warranty cover, a 'best price guarantee' scheme, interstate flight inconvenience insurance and rental vehicle excess cover in Australia should you have an accident in a hire car.

 That's comparable to other Platinum-level cards in the market, if not a little more favourable as some don't provide coverage on frequent flyer tickets or hire cars within Australia, with proper domestic travel insurance all that's missing from the equation.

 With a modest annual fee and full inclusive international travel insurance thrown in as part of the deal, ANZ's overall Platinum package still delivers value if you'll make use of the card's broader perks and privileges.

-The Visa's earn rate – along with 50,000 bonus ANZ Reward Points for eligible new customers – makes this a good complementary card to pair with a high-earning AMEX if you generally shop where American Express is accepted, so that you can scoop up as many points as possible in as many places, or one to consider as your main everyday card if your spends on plastic are limited.
+The card's earn rate – along with 50,000 bonus ANZ reward points for eligible new customers – makes this a good complementary card to pair with a high-earning AMEX if you generally shop where American Express is accepted, so that you can scoop up as many points as possible in as many places, or one to consider as your main everyday card if your spends on plastic are limited.

-Also read: ANZ Rewards Black Visa credit card review
+Also read: ANZ Rewards Black credit card review

 Bank disclaimer: To apply for this credit card, you must:

 -Be 18 years of age or over, and;

 -Be a permanent Australian resident or a non-permanent resident with more than 9 months remaining on your visa.

 Credit Card Review: ANZ Rewards Platinum credit card